a93-git/ruby-learning/udemy/mashrur/sec3/sec3_notes.md

 ### Setting up an action in controller
 - Creating an empty function in the controller file will make rails to look for a corresponding template in the views folder
+- The expected name will be *controller_name*.html.erb
 - The name of the views template will be the same as the name of the controller without the \_controller part

+## Structure of a Rails application
+- The 'app' folder
+├── app
+│   ├── assets - contains the static files - images, app-wide css, config
+│   ├── channels - real time communication, application cable
+│   ├── controllers - houses the default application and all other controllers │   ├── helpers - helper methods to help with views (exclusively) │   ├── javascript - contains all the js files, bundled using webpack │   ├── jobs
+│   ├── mailers
+│   ├── models - contains all the models, default model -> application
+│   └── views - contains all the views template

+- The 'config' folder - It contains all the configuration files - credentials, API keys, routes, development and production environment configuration etc.
+- The 'db' folder - contains the testing and development sqlite3 database tables, schemas and migration files
+- The 'Gemfile' file - we can add/remove gems here
+- The 'Gemfile.lock' file - It is like pip freeze output but for gems
+- The 'package.json' file - contains the node packages added using yarn

+## Git discourse
+### Add remote origin to a repo on local machine and push the files to remote
+`git remote add origin git@github.com:someuser/somename.git` `git push -u origin main`